 Instructions

-- Make the filling: Mix cornflour and water.
-Heat remaining water, sugar, lemon zest, and juice to a boil, then whisk in the cornflour paste.
-Cook until thick.
-Cool, then whisk in the eggs and yolks.
+- Make the filling: Mix cornflour with a little cold water.
+Heat remaining water, sugar, lemon zest, and juice until sugar dissolves, then bring to a boil.
+Whisk in the cornflour paste.
+Cook over low heat for 3 minutes until thick.
+Cool for 5 minutes, then whisk in beaten egg yolks and whole egg.
+Cool for 25 minutes.